kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/iam-permissions.md

 # IAM Permissions

-## Required to use clusterawasadm to provision IAM roles via CloudFormation
+## Required to use clusterawsadm to provision IAM roles via CloudFormation

 If using `clusterawsadm` to automate deployment of IAM roles via CloudFormation, you must have IAM administrative access as `clusterawsadm` will provision IAM